JLP603-MGD/Scorched_Path/README.md

 ## FEEDBACK
 ___
-If you have any problems, want to give feedback, or even diss my mod, feel free to ping me <b>@JLP603</b> on the mod-spoilers-discussion channel of the [MGD discord](https://discord.com/invite/monstergirldreams)
+If you have any problems with the mod or want to provide feedback, feel free to ping me <b>@JLP603</b> on the mod-spoilers-discussion channel of the [MGD discord](https://discord.com/invite/monstergirldreams)
 <https://discord.com/invite/monstergirldreams>